 Electrical Test Engineer Salary

 Men account for the majority of Electrical Test Engineers in the United States.
 The overall average income for this group is approximately $68K per year.
 In the world of Electrical Test Engineers, total cash compensation can vary between $50K and $102K.
 Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $6K and $22K, respectively.
 Job satisfaction is high and work is enjoyable for most Electrical Test Engineers.
 A large number enjoy medical and dental coverage in this occupation, and a fair number get vision benefits.
-The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Electrical Test Engineer